How to Become a Crime Scene Investigator

 Crime scene investigators don’t necessarily need to complete continuing education courses, but they do need to keep up with changing technology.
 They need to be up-to-date on advancing technology and newer methods of collecting and analyzing evidence.

 Forensic science technicians, the group in which the BLS categorizes crime scene technicians, are expected to see good employment growth.
 These professionals can expect employment growth of 14 percent between 2019 and 2029.
 This growth should result in the creation of about 19,600 new forensic science tech jobs by 2029.
 There are about 2,270 forensic science techs employed in California, making California the state with the highest number of forensic science techs.

 Crime scene investigators may find work in many industries, but the majority of crime scene investigators or forensic science techs work for local and state government agencies.
 A small number choose to work in medical and diagnostics labs or for colleges and universities.

 As of a May 2020 report, forensic science techs nationwide earned an average annual wage of $60,590 with the wages ranging from $36,630 to $100,910.
 Their average hourly wage was $29.13.
 The wage potential can be affected by factors like work experience, degree level, certifications, location, and employer.

 Of all the factors mentioned, location is the factor that can affect wages the most.
-Below are the states where crime scene investigators earned the top wages.
+Below are the states where crime scene investigators salaries are the highest.
 Below that, you’ll find the states where the lowest wages were paid of those listed by the BLS.